REPAIR CAM: Axial Flow Valve Disassembly – Bass Trombone17th April 2019

-Meet the Team – Jocelyn (Repair Dept)
+Meet the Team – Jocelyn (Repair Dept)16th August 2018

-Brass Players – Valve Oil Guide
+Brass Players – Valve Oil Guide2nd August 2018

 For brass players, especially new ones, one of the most-asked questions regarding accessories is about valve oils and lubrications.
 It has been a couple of years since the new CLP (Classification Labelling and Packaging) rules were brought in which affected all the regulations around bottling and caused some supply issues with certain brands.
 So, it is high time we rounded up all of the valve oil that is currently available, examine the top sellers and look forward to a returning old favourite…